-People with HIV are diagnosed with AIDS if they have a CD4 count of less than 200 cells/mm3 or if they have certain opportunistic infections.
-Once a person is diagnosed with AIDS, they can have a high viral load and are able to transmit HIV to others very easily.
+People with HIV are diagnosed with AIDS if they have a CD4 count of fewer than 200 cells/mm3 or certain opportunistic infections.
+Once a person is diagnosed with AIDS, they can have a high viral load and transmit HIV to others very easily.
 Without treatment, people with AIDS typically survive about 3 years

 After you start ART, your HIV care provider will use your CD 4 count as one way to check how well your medication is working to monitor the effectiveness of your HIV regimen.
 Your HIV care provider will also monitor your CD 4 count to determine whether it has fallen to a level at which you might be at risk for certain opportunistic infections.
 In that case, your HIV care provider may prescribe some additional medications to prevent other infections.

-Your HIV care provider will order a CD 4 count at your first visit after you are diagnosed in order to establish a baseline level.
+Your HIV care provider will order a CD 4 count at your first visit after being diagnosed to establish a baseline level.

-After that we recommend that your HIV care provider order a CD 4 test every 3 to 6 months when you are starting ART to see how well you are responding to treatment.
-Depending on your health status, your HIV care provider may switch to every 6 to 12 months once treatment has increased your CD 4 levels to higher levels and your viral load is suppressed.
+After that, we recommend that your HIV care provider order a CD 4 test every 3 to 6 months when you start ART to see how well you respond to treatment.
+Your HIV care provider may switch to every 6 to 12 months depending on your health status once treatment has increased your CD 4 levels to higher levels and your viral load is suppressed.
 If your CD 4 count reaches normal levels and your viral load remains suppressed, your HIV care provider may not check your CD 4 count unless there is a change in your health or viral load.

-Your CD 4 count can vary from day to day.
-It can also vary depending on the time of day your blood is drawn and on whether you have other infections or illnesses, like the flu or sexually transmitted infections (STI’s).
+Your CD 4 count can vary from day to today.
+It can also vary depending on the time of day your blood is drawn and on whether you have other infections or illnesses, like the flu or sexually transmitted infections (STIs).
 The trend of your CD 4 count (whether it’s rising or falling) over time is what’s really important—not an individual test result.

 Most people starting HIV treatment report one or more side effects.
-Sometimes this is because when we start a treatment we are more sensitive to anything that happens, even though it might not be a side effect.
+Sometimes, when we start a treatment, we are more sensitive to anything that happens, even though it might not be a side effect.
 Some side effects, like headaches or occasional dizziness, may not be serious.
 Other side effects, such as swelling of the throat and tongue or liver damage, can be life-threatening.

 Not everyone taking drugs will have the same effects.
 What is important is how they affect you and what you can do about them.
 Never stop your medication on your own.
-Talk to your health professional about the side-effects you experience to help you with coping solutions.
-In severe cases it is possible change the medication you are on.
+Talk to your health professional about the side effects you experience to help you with coping solutions.
+In severe cases, it is possible to change the medication you are on.
 Most HIV drugs have a low risk of serious side effects.

-The word ”symptom” is usually used for any change in how you feel that you could report to your doctor.
-For example, feeling tired, or having diarrhoea are both symptoms that could be side effects.
+The word ”symptom” is usually used to change how you feel so that you could report it to your doctor.
+For example, feeling tired or having diarrhoea are both symptoms that could be side effects.
 The symptoms of many common side effects are similar to symptoms of illnesses.
-Your doctor needs to know about every symptom in order to be able to decide whether it is caused by treatment (a side effect) or a different illness.
+Your doctor needs to know about every symptom to decide whether it is caused by treatment (a side effect) or a different illness.

 Please note: Taking HIV medicines every day and exactly as prescribed—reduces the risk of drug resistance.

-If you stop and start, stop and start taking your mediation in an effort to cope with side-effects , it can cause the virus to become resistant to the medication you are taking.
-This is the number reason people develop drug resistance.
-If you become drug resistant, it means treatment failure and that you will develop the last stage of HIV infection, namely AIDS.
+If you stop and start, stop and start taking your medication to cope with side effects, it can cause the virus to become resistant to the medication you are taking.
+This is the number one reason why people develop drug resistance.
+If you become drug-resistant, it means treatment failure, and that you will develop the last stage of HIV infection, namely AIDS.